 Since 2006, across multiple venues (including Liar Liar, Three Bags Full, Two Birds One Stone, Top Paddock, The Kettle Black), Nathan Toleman and his partners, Sam Slattery, Ben Clark and Diamond Rozakeas, have consistently pushed the boundaries of what we understand the cafe experience to be.

-At Higher Ground there’s a steamed market fish on the breakfast menu.
+The same is true at Higher Ground, which was sold to the Darling Group (Dundas and Faussett, Bambu, Darling Cafe) in November 2018.
+There’s a steamed market fish on the breakfast menu.
 There’s a list of small plates that includes charred brussels sprouts, cured kingfish and a charcuterie selection.
 Waiters are dressed smartly in uniformed shirts.
 Long hair tied back.